-Gregory J. Dannis is a Shareholder in the San Francisco office, President of Dannis Woliver Kelley, and a member of the Labor, Employment and Personnel (LEAP) and Board Ethics Transparency and Accountability (BETA) Practice Groups.
-He is serving in his third (and about to begin his fourth) term as a Board member of the Hillsborough City School District.
-He also became a member of the Board of Directors for Mercy High School Burlingame in August 2020.
+Gregory J. Dannis is a Shareholder in the San Francisco office, President of Dannis Woliver Kelley, and a member of the Labor, Employment, and Personnel (LEAP) and Board Ethics Transparency and Accountability (BETA) Practice Groups.
+He is serving his fourth term as a Board member of the Hillsborough City School District.
+He also served as a member of the Board of Directors for Mercy High School Burlingame from August 2020 through July 2022.

-Greg has 40 years’ experience in collective bargaining, including negotiating hundreds of agreements for certificated and classified employees in districts, county offices of education and community colleges throughout California.
-He was among the first group of employer representatives to be trained in the CTA/Management Model of Interest-Based Bargaining (IBB).
-He has trained approximately 100 districts in California, and utilizes the IBB process where it has been mutually embraced, and uses interest-based principles and techniques to achieve success even at so-called “traditional” bargaining tables.
+Greg has over 40 years of experience in collective bargaining, including negotiating hundreds of agreements for certificated and classified employees in districts, county offices of education, and community colleges throughout California.
+He was among the first employer representatives to be trained in the CTA/Management Model of Interest-Based Bargaining (IBB).
+He has trained approximately 100 districts in California.
+He utilizes the IBB process where it has been mutually embraced and uses interest-based principles and techniques to achieve success even at so-called “traditional” bargaining tables.
 As the creator of the “Core Values” approach to negotiations, Greg has helped many districts focus on their primary educational mission even in times of fiscal crisis and challenging local labor-management relationships.
 Based on his vast experience as an advisor to school boards and as a board member, Greg also provides “best practices” Governance Team training to boards and superintendents across the state.

 Greg is recognized as an expert in impasse procedures under the Educational Employment Relations Act, having participated in hundreds of mediations and serving as the employer’s representative on dozens of fact finding panels.
 He is also experienced in coping with employee concerted activities and has been called upon to manage and ultimately resolve fundamental differences between unions and employers which lead to these events.